Stereotypes of African Americans: Uncle Tom

 The Uncle Tom stereotype represents a black man who is simple-minded and compliant but most essentially interested in the welfare of whites over that of other blacks.
 It derives from the title character of the novel Uncle Tom's Cabin, and is synonymous with black male slaves who informed on other black slaves’ activities to their white master, often referred to as a "house Negro", particularly for planned escapes.
 It is the male version of the similar stereotype Aunt Jemima, whose likeness first made its appearance in the 1880's.

 Black brute, Black Buck

 Black brutes or black bucks are stereotypes for black men, who are generally depicted as being highly prone to behavior that is violent and inhuman.
 They are portrayed as hideous, terrifying predators who target helpless victims, especially white women.
 In the post-Reconstruction United States, "black buck" was a racial slur for black men who refused to bend to the law of white authority and were seen as irredeemably violent, rude, and lecherous.

 Coon

-The coon stereotype depicted black men as lazy, dishonest, improvident, unintelligent, superstitious, childish, thievish, avoids work and responsibility and is prone to steal.
+The coon stereotype originally depicted black men as lazy, dishonest, improvident, unintelligent, superstitious, childish, thievish, avoids work and responsibility and is prone to steal.
+It has since evolved multiple times to more appropriately represent the black demographic it aims to describe.
+It's earliest uses can be traced to minstrel shows that depicted this stereotype and sometimes referred to the character as "Zip Coon" or "Urban Coon".
+In modern times, the word "Coon" is used as a descriptor within the black community; the word describes a black person who works against the social efforts of their race and/or positions themselves outside of blackness in pursuit of white acceptance.